Meesala-Sureshgopi/RULE_ENGINE/README.md

-# ** Rule Engine with AST**
+# Rule Engine with AST

 A 3-tier application designed to determine user eligibility based on various attributes (e.g., age, department, income, etc.).
 The engine dynamically creates, combines, and modifies conditional rules using an Abstract Syntax Tree (AST), making it highly flexible and efficient.

 ## Objective

-The Rule Engine evaluates eligibility based on rules that are created and stored in AST format, allowing users to create, combine, and evaluate complex conditions.
+The Rule Engine evaluates eligibility based on rules created and stored in AST format, allowing users to create, combine, and evaluate complex conditions.

 ## Features
 - **Rule Creation**: Define custom eligibility rules as conditions (e.g., `age > 30 AND department = 'Sales'`).